 God, therefore, has deemed all who commit sin will go to hell because they have failed to meet His righteous standard; they have broken His Law of moral perfection.
 If God did not send people to hell for breaking His laws, it could be said that God is not just (Psalm 7:11).
 A good analogy is a court of law with a judge and a lawbreaker.
 A just judge will always convict the person who has been found guilty.
 If that judge did not pursue justice for the crime, he would not be a just judge (Deuteronomy 32:4).

 However, the good news is that God is also merciful.
-In His rich mercy, He made a way for sinners to avoid the punishment of hell by trusting in the atoning work of His Son, Jesus Christ (Mark 16:16).
+In His rich mercy, He made a way for sinners to avoid the punishment of hell by trusting in the atoning work of His Son, Jesus Christ (Romans 5:9).
 For Christians, the penalty of sin has been removed and placed upon Christ on the cross (1 Peter 2:24).
 Because of the sacrifice of Christ, God is still just—the sin is punished—yet He is also merciful to all who believe.